randspy/plum/README.md

 # plum

-A leiningen plugin used for coping unit test's content into function's description.
+A leiningen plugin used for copying unit test content into functions description.
 Deep alfa.

 ## Usage